DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/DrillDown/description.md

-PivotGrid supports the drill-down operation that allows users to analyze individual facts (records) used to calculate a specific summary value.
+PivotGrid supports the drill-down operation that allows you to retrieve individual facts (records) used to calculate a specific summary value.

 Call the [createDrillDownDataSource(options)](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Methods/#createDrillDownDataSourceoptions) method to get a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) instance that contains a list of facts for a summary value.